+1 files its next rate case, whichever is earlier."
+5 Effective with the filing of this 2 application, the Companies moved all schools served under Rates SPS and STOD to 3 their appropriate standard rate schedules, and have not included the pilot rate 4 schedules in their proposed electric tariffs.
 5 Q. Will the Companies retain Rate OSL as a pilot rate?

-A. Yes.
-As Mr. Seelye addresses in his testimony, it appears at this point that Rate OSL has a cost-of-service justification.
-The Companies therefore propose to retain Rate OSL as a pilot rate in this proceeding.

-E. Changes to Lighting Service and Restricted Lighting Service

-- Q. Please explain the changes shown on Sheet Nos.
-35 35.3 concerning Lighting Service (Rate LS) and on Sheet Nos.
-36 36.3 concerning Restricted Lighting Service (Rate RLS). - The Companies propose to move all non-LED lighting offerings to Restricted Lighting Service with the exception of Victorian High Pressure Sodium fixtures for both Companies and London High Pressure Sodium fixtures for LG&E (KU does not offer London fixtures); only those customers already participating in those non-LED offerings will be able to continue to receive service for those lights.
+6 A. Yes.
+As Mr. Seelye addresses in his testimony, it appears at this point that Rate OSL 7 has a cost-of-service justification.
+The Companies therefore propose to retain Rate 8 OSL as a pilot rate in this proceeding.
+9 E. Changes to Lighting Service and Restricted Lighting Service 10 Q. Please explain the changes shown on Sheet Nos.
+35 - 35.3 concerning Lighting 11 Somian (Data IS) and an Shoot Nog 26 262 approxima Destricted Lighting 11 Service (Rate LS) and on Sheet Nos.
+36 - 36.3 concerning Restricted Lighting 11 Service (Rate RLS) and on Sheet Nos.
+50 - 50.5 concerning Restricted Lighting Service (Rate RLS).
+A. 12 A. Service (Rate RLS).
+12 13 A. Service (Rate RLS).
+The Companies propose to move all non-LED lighting offerings to Restricted 12 13 14 A. Service (Rate RLS).
+The Companies propose to move all non-LED lighting offerings to Restricted Lighting Service with the exception of Victorian High Pressure Sodium fixtures for 12 13 14 15 A. Service (Rate RLS).
+The Companies propose to move all non-LED lighting offerings to Restricted Lighting Service with the exception of Victorian High Pressure Sodium fixtures for both Companies and London High Pressure Sodium fixtures for LG&E (KU does not 12 13 14 15 16 A. Service (Rate RLS).
+The Companies propose to move all non-LED lighting offerings to Restricted Lighting Service with the exception of Victorian High Pressure Sodium fixtures for both Companies and London High Pressure Sodium fixtures for LG&E (KU does not offer London fixtures); only those customers already participating in those non-LED 12 13 14 15 16 17 A. Service (Rate RLS).
+The Companies propose to move all non-LED lighting offerings to Restricted Lighting Service with the exception of Victorian High Pressure Sodium fixtures for both Companies and London High Pressure Sodium fixtures for LG&E (KU does not offer London fixtures); only those customers already participating in those non-LED offerings will be able to continue to receive service for those lights.
+These two 12 13 14 15 16 17 18 A. Service (Rate RLS).
+The Companies propose to move all non-LED lighting offerings to Restricted Lighting Service with the exception of Victorian High Pressure Sodium fixtures for both Companies and London High Pressure Sodium fixtures for LG&E (KU does not offer London fixtures); only those customers already participating in those non-LED offerings will be able to continue to receive service for those lights.
 These two limited exceptions do not have comparable LED lighting alternatives.
-The Companies will continue to provide fixtures and poles for non-LED lights as existing fixtures and poles need to be replaced, but will do so only from the Companies' existing inventory.
-When those inventory items are exhausted, a lighting customer whose non-LED fixture or pole needs to be replaced will need to convert to a new LED fixture, pole, or both under Rate LS.
+The Companies non-LED fixture or pole needs to be replaced will need to convert to a new LED fixture, pole, or both under Rate LS.